 - You must have been continuously physically present in the United States since March 9, 2021.
 Evidence to show you were physically present in the US on March 9 2021, can include your I-94 record or passport stamps showing date of entry into the United States, pay stubs, letters from employers, IRS income tax returns or other similar documents.
 USCIS in its discretion can make an exception to the continuous physical presence in the United States for short, casual and innocent departures from the US.

-- You must file for TPS during the initial registration period between March 9 2021 to September 5 2021, or otherwise, meet the requirements for the late initial filing.
+- You must file for TPS during the registration period between September 8, 2022 and November 7, 2022, or otherwise, meet the requirements for the late initial filing.
 With your filing, you must also provide court records for any arrests, charges or convictions, if applicable to you.

 Steps to apply for TPS